fleetdm/fleet/docs/Deploying/Introduction.md

 If you'd like to try Fleet on your laptop, we recommend [Fleet Sandbox](https://fleetdm.com/try-fleet/register).

-If you want to enroll real hosts or deploy to a more scalable environment we recommend [deploying Fleet to a server](./Server-Installation.md).
+If you want to enroll real hosts or deploy to a more scalable environment, we recommend [deploying Fleet to a server](./Server-Installation.md).

 ## Infrastructure dependencies